Public Works and Environmental Services Alert:

 The proposed stream restoration project is identified in the Little Hunting Creek Watershed Management Plan as LH9249 and LH9229.
 The existing conditions of the channels within the project area exhibit the typical degraded form resulting from channel evolution in response to many decades of development and the increase of impervious surfaces within the watershed: an overly down cut and widening channel, floodplain disconnection, tree loss, property loss, unbalanced sediment transport, accelerated channel erosion and accelerated channel migration.

-The stream restoration design team includes County staff from Stormwater Planning Division, Maintenance and Stormwater Planning Division, Utilities Design and Construction Division, Urban Forestry Management Division, Park Authority, Wastewater Collection Division, Land Acquisition Division, McCormick Taylor (design engineer consultant) residents along the project area, Civic Associations and other stakeholders within the community.
+The stream restoration design team includes County staff from Stormwater Planning Division, Maintenance and Stormwater Planning Division, Utilities Design and Construction Division, Urban and Community Forestry Division, Park Authority, Wastewater Collection Division, Land Acquisition Division, Wetland Studies and Solutions, Inc. (design engineering consultant), residents along the project area, Civic Associations and other stakeholders within the community.

 The Kirk Park pedestrian bridge crosses the North Branch of Little Hunting Creek, connecting existing Fairfax County Park Authority (FCPA) trails between Candlewood Drive, Karl Road and Colonial Woods Drive.
 The existing pedestrian bridge was installed several decades ago by an unknown party.
 Fairfax County subsequently assumed operation and maintenance responsibilities for the bridge, in coordination with the FCPA.
-The bridge is constructed of wooden support beams.
-These wooden structural elements of the bridge have deteriorated, and the bridge is no longer considered to be safe for public use.
-The new pedestrian bridge will be constructed of fiberglass structural components and wooden decking.
+The bridge was removed by Fairfax County Maintenance and Stormwater Management Division (MSMD) because of its significantly deteriorated condition.
+MSMD is implementing pedestrian bridge replacement project.
+Completion of the bridge construction is scheduled for Winter, 2025.

 The goal of the project is to improve water quality through restoration of approximately 12,000 feet of Paul Spring Branch and the North Fork of Little Hunting Creek, tributaries, stormwater outfalls and the floodplain within the stream valley between Mason Hill Drive, Sherwood Hall Road and Collingwood Road.